ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 > How many employees does Apple have
 > How many people live in China
 > How many episodes does Seinfeld have?
+> How many people watch network television?
+> How much does the human adult female brain weigh?
+> How many presidents have died on the 4th of July?
+> How many NFL teams are there?

 _________________________________________________________________________________________________________________________________